 When blow drying, I typically use my fingertips to work through my roots so that I avoid using a comb which of course contributes to more breakage.
 Once dry, I use the Oribe gold lust dry shampoo to absorb the dirt and oil which revitalizes my hair and gives it more body.
 A quick run through with my flat iron for a soft wave or a silky straight finish usually does the trick.

 I’ve always struggled with keeping my hair moisturized.
 It wasn’t until I took the advice of a dear friend to make more frequent stylist appointments and begin using more expensive hair products that I began to have positive results and healthy hair growth.

-Outside of my washing routine, I work in a dime sized amount of Mizani H2O Intense Strengthening Nighttime Treatment to my scalp before wrapping my hair for bed.
+Outside of my washing routine, I work in a dime sized amount of MIZANI Strength Fusion Intense Night-time Treatment to my scalp before wrapping my hair for bed.
 That helps lock in the moisture."

 Natalie, RUNGRL Co-founder and Project Manager

 Exercise headbands are a must for me to help preserve my straightened hair during a run.
 A wide, sweat wicking headband, such as the Edge Activewear Headband helps keep the edges from frizzing during the run.
 Depending on how my hair is styled, I might wear a band and place my hair in loose ponytail (not too tight, ladies), or a clip, or pin curl it.